 How Deep They Dive, Using a Periscope, Lost Submarines and More

-Submarines have long been a fascination of Navy enthusiasts and for those brave and dedicated Navy members, life on board a Navy submarine, and how they are used in national defense is kept in relative secret.
-They do not call is the Silent Service for nothing.
-Since World War II, nuclear powered submarines have played a strategic part of the nuclear triad throughout the Cold War as well as tactically into the War on Terrorism with highly advanced weapon systems.
+Submarines have long been a fascination of Navy enthusiasts, and for those brave and dedicated Navy members, life on board a Navy submarine, and how they are used in national defense is kept in relative secret.
+They do not call it the Silent Service for nothing.
+Since World War II, nuclear-powered submarines have played a strategic part of the nuclear triad throughout the Cold War as well as tactically into the War on Terrorism with highly advanced weapon systems.
 Here are the answers to common questions about submarines, with information courtesy of United States Navy Submarine Force:

 How Does a Submarine Submerge?

 Submarines float on the surface by using ballast tanks full of air.
 There are valves at the top of the ballast tanks that are opened when it's time for the submarine to submerge.
 As the air escapes, seawater comes in a the bottom of the tank.
 It makes the sub heavier, and then it submerges.
 It takes four people on duty to drive the submarine whether on the surface or submerged.
 The front junior enlisted members are the helmsman and planesman.
 They steer left and right and up and down using controls to adjust the rudder and diving planes.

 The officer in charge is the diving officer who oversees their every action.
 A fourth member of the watch team, the Chief of the Watch, sits near and operates the Ballast Control Panel (BCP).
 The BCP is in control of the ballasts which submerges and surfaces the boat as well as maintains the buoyancy and trim when submerged.